aaugustin/mtefd/multiple-template-engines.rst

 ------------

-Django-Jinja replaces Django's template loaders with alternatives that handle both Jinja2 and Django templates.
+Django-Jinja replaces Django's template loaders with alternatives that handle both Jinja2 and the DTL.

 It advertises wide compatibility with Django template filters and tags.
 The documentation doesn't talk about limitations, if any.